 Keeping a healthy heart is a top priority, considering the necessity of its function in the body.
 In a perfect world, we’d all have personal trainers and eat clean diets of whole grains and vegetables.
-Reality for most, however, means that smaller steps are more readily attainable.
+The reality for most, however, means that smaller steps are more readily attainable.
 Maintaining a few healthy habits can go a long way toward improving and maintaining your heart health.

 Get Enough Sleep

 At least 7 hours of sleep each night, but not more than 9, can have a strong impact on heart health.
 A sound sleep gives the body time to regenerate and heal.
-Heathy sleep habits include going to bed at the same time each night, and removing distractions like television or technology from the bedroom.
+Healthy sleep habits include going to bed at the same time each night, and removing distractions like television or technology from the bedroom.
 If you have trouble falling asleep or staying asleep, talk to your doctor about patterns, habits, and how to get a better night’s sleep.

 Relieve the Pressure